dsgissin/blog/_posts/2020-03-09-implicit_regularization.markdown

 {% include image.html path="implicit_regularization/line_polar_line_grad_bw.png" %}

-We can see that the different parameterizations converge to very different solutions, corresponding to the behaviors we noted for the previous loss.
-We see that when the function class we’re using to model our data is overly expressive, the parameterization has a very big effect on the solution we end up getting when we use gradient-based optimization.
+We can see that the different parameterizations converge to very different solutions for a given initialization, corresponding to the behaviors we noted for the previous loss.
+For example, the canonical parameterization over $$w$$ converges to the nearest point on the line from the initialization, while the deep parameterization clearly prefers sparser solutions...

+In general, We see that when the function class we’re using to model our data is overly expressive, the parameterization has a very big effect on the solution we end up getting when we use gradient-based optimization.
 This is especially relevant for real-life nonlinear neural networks, even if describing the exact bias of their parameterization is currently out of our reach.

 ## Conclusion

-Hopefully, the plots and discussion in this post made it clear that gradient-based optimization behaves very strangely under non-canonical parameterizations.
+Hopefully, the plots and discussion in this post made it clear that gradient-based optimization behaves very differently under non-canonical parameterizations.
 In deep nonlinear networks it's hard to even describe the canonical (linear) representation[^nonlinear_canonical], so any gradient-based optimization is bound to have these effects.
 Assuming we are able to carefully avoid the pitfalls caused by these effects (exploding and vanishing gradients for example), we're left with particular biases towards specific types of solutions.

 As we've hinted in this post, it seems that deep parameterizations initialized with small values relative to the solution (current deep learning best practice) bias the trajectory towards sparse solutions, and this could help explain why deep neural networks generalize so well even though they are supposedly too expressive to generalize.